MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 === Quality of Allocation

 Quality of an allocation largely has to do with a computers cache memory.
 If all the allocated data is next to one another then the computers cache will most likely have the data for the other elements in it even if only one was accessed which will lead to more cache hits and an overall speed improvement.
-Grunwald et. al. @grunwald1993improving emphasis the importance have having memory allocators have a good allocation locality.
+Grunwald et. al. @grunwald1993improving emphasises the importance of having memory allocators with a good allocation locality.

-This is the same reason why arrays are usually preferred over linked lists since arrays have a much higher cache locality than linked lists which can have there data stored anywhere in memory and it is not guaranteed that the elements in a linked list will be local to one another.
+This is the same reason why arrays are usually preferred over linked lists since arrays have a much higher cache locality than linked lists which can have their data stored anywhere in memory and it is not guaranteed that the elements in a linked list will be local to one another.

 == Building Blocks of a Memory Allocator